ReDI-School/intro-java/lesson10/index.md

 The above example increases the value productCount every time an new Product object is created via the constructor.

-As you may have recognized from the constructor example above, we used an other keyword: **this**.
+As you may have recognized from the constructor example above, we used another keyword: **this**.
-This keyword is used to reference to the current instańce of the class.
+This keyword is used to refer to the current instance of the class.

 This is useful if you have parameters in a method which have the same name as the instance variables.
-With the **this** keyword you can solve name collision as the keyword tells java that you want to access the instance variable.
+With the **this** keyword you can solve name collision as the keyword tells Java that you want to access the instance variable.

 So you can use the **this** keyword just in **non static** methods.